3-manifolds/PLink/doc-source/installing.rst

 You will need to have Python (> 2.4), Tk (>= 8.4), and Tkinter
-installed to run plink; for instance, if you are using Debian or Ubuntu, install the package "python-tk".
+installed to run plink; for instance, if you are using Debian or Ubuntu, just install the package "python-tk".

 If you have root privileges and `setuptools
 <http://peak.telecommunity.com/DevCenter/setuptools>`_ installed (the
 Linux package is usually called "python-setuptools"), simply do::

-  sudo easy_install plink
+  sudo easy_install -f http://math.uic.edu/~t3m/nest/plink plink

 This installs a shell-command called "plink" which starts PLink.